-A Stethoscope is an essential tool for many healthcare professionals today.
+A good stethoscope is an essential tool for many healthcare professionals today.

-This is by far our most recommended stethoscope.
+This is by far our best stethoscope.
 If you currently work at a hospital, you’d have probably seen it being used by some of your colleagues.
 It is an extremely popular stethoscope worldwide and is known for its sensitivity, durability and easy maintenance.

-Even though it isn’t the cheapest stethoscope in the market today, at less than $100 on the average, it is good value for your money.
+Even though it isn’t the cheapest stethoscope in the market today, it is good value for your money.

 If you are someone who is very focused on your clinical work and want a stethoscope that will last you a really long time, you should get this.

-Here are the pros, cons and average price of this stethoscope:
+Here are the pros and cons of this stethoscope:

 - Excellent acoustic performance